Alistair has been working in home improvement for ten years.

 Before we get down to the underlying science, it is worth mentioning that both these technologies are fundamentally sound.
 They are both excellent choices for your home or business.
-This article is simply to help you choose which one is the better choice for you.
+This article is simply to help you decide which option is the better choice for you.

 These two types of screw composition are sold in almost every single home-improvement retailer in the world, so it's not like you can necessarily ignore the topic altogether.
 There will come a time when you will walk down the screw and fastener aisle of Home Depot, Rural King, Lowe's, or your friendly neighborhood Ace Hardware, and when you do, both of these screws will vie for your attention.
-So, which do you choose and why?
+Which should you choose, and why?